Keynote Speaker: Monday, November 8

 Nada Shabout is a Regent Professor of Art History and the Coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas.
 She is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey (AMCA).
 She is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with S. Mikdadi, New Vision: Arab Art in the 21st Century, Thames & Hudson, 2009; and co-editor with S. Rogers and A. Lenssen, Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.
 She is also founding director of Modern Art Iraq Archive.
 She has written extensively on Arab art historiography and Iraqi modern and contemporary art.
 Notable among exhibitions she has curated: Sajjil: A Century of Modern Art, 2010; traveling exhibition, Dafatir: Contemporary Iraqi Book Art, 2005-2009; and co-curator, Modernism and Iraq, 2009.
 Major awards of her research include: Getty Foundation 2019; Writers Grant, Andy Warhol Foundation 2018; The American Academic Research Institute in Iraq (TAARII) fellow 2006, 2007, Fulbright Senior Scholar Program, 2008.
 Shabout was the Project Advisor for the Saudi National Pavilion, Venice Biennale 2019.
 Shabout is on the Board of Directors, Visual Art Commission, Ministry of Culture, Saudi Arabia, the Board of The Academic Research Institute in Iraq (TARII), and the College Art Association (CAA) Board of Directors (2020-2024).
 Her current projects include, leading an AMCA team, as part of the Getty Foundation Connecting Art Histories initiative, in support of “Mapping Art Histories from the Arab World, Iran and Turkey,” coediting with Sarah Rogers and Suheyla Takesh, Modern Art in the Arabian Peninsula, and working on a new book project, Demarcating Modernism in Iraqi Art: The Dialectics of the Decorative, 1951-1979, both under contract with the American University in Cairo Press.

-Huma Gupta is a Junior Research Fellow at the Crown Center for Middle East Studies at Brandeis University, where she is writing her book “The Architecture of Dispossession.”
+Huma Gupta is a Lecturer at the Aga Khan Program for Islamic Architecture at the MIT, where she is writing her book “The Architecture of Dispossession.”
 Gupta holds a PhD in History, Theory, and Criticism of Architecture from the Massachusetts Institute of Technology, where she was a fellow in the Aga Khan Program for Islamic Architecture.
 Her 2020 dissertation, “Migrant Sarifa Settlements and State-Building in Iraq,” historicizes the dialectical relationship between Baghdad’s reed-mat and mudbrick settlements populated by rural migrants and the development of state institutions in Iraq.
 Previously, Gupta was an International Dissertation Research Fellow at the Social Science Research Council, MIT Presidential Fellow, and a Humanities Research Fellow at New York University – Abu Dhabi.
 Her work has been published in the International Journal of Islamic Architecture, Thresholds, and Journal of Contemporary Iraq and the Arab World.
 Gupta is also an Environment Page editor at Jadaliyya.com and hosts the Environment in Context statushour.com podcast.

 Rachel Winter is a Ph.D. candidate at the University of California, Santa Barbara researching contemporary artists from the Middle East.
 Her dissertation, “A Spectacle of Inclusion: The Rise of Contemporary Art from the Arab World, Iran, and Turkey in the United States and England, 1970-2020,” recovers the early history of museums in the US and UK collecting and curating contemporary Middle Eastern art beginning in the 1970s.
 Rachel’s research articulates the way competing modes of knowledge production across festivals, galleries, non-profit cultural centers, and museums acted as interlocutors for the growing interest in and subsequent proliferation of contemporary Middle Eastern art throughout American and British art institutions in a tumultuous sociopolitical moment shaped by cultural diplomacy, globalization, immigration, war, and diaspora.
 Artists featured include Madiha Omar, Ahmed Moustafa, Ali Omar Ermes, Osman Waqialla, and Dia al-Azzawi, as well as cultural institutions like the Iraqi Cultural Centre (London) and the Alif Gallery (Washington, D.C.).
 This project globalizes traditional histories of modern and contemporary art to decenter Western narratives, as well as contributes to the evolving field of contemporary Middle Eastern art history.
 Her research has received funding from the Center for Craft, as well as the Center for Middle East Studies and the History of Art & Architecture at the University of California, Santa Barbara.
 She recently presented her doctoral research at the Getty Graduate Symposium, the Middle East Studies Association, and the College Art Association.
 Rachel graduated with her M.A. from the University of Iowa in Interdisciplinary Studies: Islamic & Middle Eastern Studies in 2017 where she was named Outstanding Graduate Student in Islamic Studies, as well as her B.A. in art history with honors in 2015.